 Netflix, et al.

 This trend is not isolated to news sites.
 Subscription services in general are also experiencing growth, underlying consumer adoption and familiarity with the model.
 From video game subscription services to e-Learning to streaming movies and TV, publishers across industries are seeing similar gains.

 According to the LA Times, 15.8 million people around the world signed up for Netflix in March 2020, doubling Wall Street projections.
 Some countries like Greece saw Netflix subscriptions rise by almost 50% over their 2019 subscribers..

 Get More Digital Subscribers Now

 Publishers can have a metered paywall and paid subscription system in place in 24 hours, with Admiral's one-tag implementation and intuitive campaign tools.
-Admiral’s Customer Love team has expertise in setting up a publisher quickly and providing advice on best practices every step of the way.
+Admiral’s Customer Love team has expertise in setting up a publisher subscription solution quickly and providing advice on best practices every step of the way.

 In addition, Admiral’s robust Visitor Relationship Management platform can run campaigns to grow email subscribers, social media followers, or donations for citizen-funded journalism.
 Publishers should act while consumer demand is high.
 These deeper relationship connections can be turned into predictable revenue over time, with Admiral’s progressive engage intelligence.